Gen711/Fall18/syllabus.md

 ### 7. Materials Needed

-**Amazon Web services:** For lab exercises, we will use the Amazon Computer Cloud (EC2).
-You will need to set up an account during the first lab, and will be given $100 to pay for the analyses you will run this semester.
-The EC2 interface will work properly in OSX and Linux operating systems.
+**XSEDE Account:** For lab exercises, we will use the Jetstream resource.
+You will need to set up an account during the first lab, and will use this for all lab exercises.
+The Jetstream interface will work properly in OSX and Linux operating systems.
 For those of you with Windows computers, you will need to use the OSX computers in the computer lab.
 Work outside the class can be accomplished after installation of a terminal emulator (MobaXterm is best).

 ### 8. Grades